-Let’s go over some of the basics for improving your eyesight naturally.
+Let’s take a moment to go over some of the basics for improving your eyesight naturally.

-Vegetables like carrots, sweet potatoes and leafy greens are high in vitamin A. Fruits such as oranges and strawberries are both delicious and high in vitamin C, but so are veggies – broccoli and even chilli peppers are high in vitamin C too.
+Vegetables like carrots, sweet potatoes, and leafy greens are high in vitamin A. Fruits such as oranges and strawberries are both delicious and high in vitamin C, but so are veggies – broccoli and even chili peppers are high in vitamin C too.
 This vitamin supports good vision by serving as an antioxidant, keeping your eyes young and healthy.

-Things get a little bit nutty when you’re trying to find foods with a rich vitamin C content.
-Get out the peanut butter and pesto because almonds, peanuts and even pine nuts are rich in vitamin E!
+Things get a little bit nutty when you’re trying to find foods with a rich vitamin E content.
+Get out the peanut butter and pesto because almonds, peanuts, and even pine nuts are rich in vitamin E!
 Vitamin E is essential to good eye health because it also fights free radicals as an antioxidant.
 Free radicals cause cells to die off, which can be damaging to your retina, so it’s important to monitor your vitamin E intake.

-Don’t forget your minerals – zinc and copper are important parts of your diet so make sure that you are eating foods rich in these minerals too.
+Don’t forget your minerals – zinc and copper are important parts of your diet, so make sure that you are eating foods rich in these minerals too.
 Foods high in zinc range from oysters to dark chocolate, while foods high in coppers include sesame seeds and dried herbs.
 Zinc’s importance stems from its abundance in our eyes already – it helps transform beta carotenes into usable vitamin A.

-We understand that many people just don’t have the time to prepare, cook, and eat a healthy diet everyday.
+We understand that many people just don’t have the time to prepare, cook, and eat a healthy diet every day.
 However, these vitamins and minerals are so important for your eye health that on days when you just can’t eat right we recommend that you try an eye-healthy supplement.
 If you can give back to your eyes by ensuring they are getting their proper nutrients, they will give back to you as you age – with proper care, you’ll still be able to enjoy reading and other close activities well into your senior years!

 Give Your Eyes a Rest